-Mainali, B, Ngo, H, Guo, W, Pham, N & Johnston, AJ 2011, 'Feasibility assessment of recycled water use for washing machines in Australia through SWOT analysis', Resources, Conservation and Recycling, vol. 56, no. 1, pp. 87-91.View/Download from: UTS OPUS or Publisher's site
+Mainali, B, Ngo, H, Guo, W, Pham, N & Johnston, AJ 2011, 'Feasibility assessment of recycled water use for washing machines in Australia through SWOT analysis', Resources, Conservation and Recycling, vol. 56, no. 1, pp. 87-91.View/Download from: Publisher's site

 Sustainable urban water consumption has become a critical issue in Australia due to increasing urbanization, the countryâs dry climate and its increasingly variable rainfall.
 Water recycling is considered vital to alleviate the demand on limited water supplies.
 The demands on water utilities to develop water recycling capacity and supplies are therefore expected to intensify in Australia.
 Dual reticulation systems have already been introduced in many cities in Australia and this is likely to expand to many other cities in the future.
 Developed and proposed dual reticulation schemes in Australia demand the substantial replacement of tap water with recycled water to ensure system optimisation and the sustainability of water supplies.
 This study successfully applies Strengths, Weaknesses, Opportunities, and Threats (SWOT) analysis as a research tool to assess the feasibility of use of recycled water in washing machine applications.
 Through the identification of the reuse schemes' strengths (elements to leverage and build on) and weaknesses (areas to seek assistance and support) in addition to community opportunities (areas to leverage for program advantages) and threats (elements that could hinder the scheme), the positive aspects for the use of recycled water in washing machines is observed.
 Further study to address the specific concerns of the general public and the development of guidelines for this new end use is however essential to guide the implementation of recycled water schemes.

-Mainali, B, Ngo, H, Guo, W, Pham, N, Wang, XC & Johnston, AJ 2011, 'SWOT analysis to assist identification of the critical factors for the successful implementation of water reuse schemes', Desalination and Water Treatment, vol. 32, pp. 297-306.View/Download from: UTS OPUS or Publisher's site
+Mainali, B, Ngo, H, Guo, W, Pham, N, Wang, XC & Johnston, AJ 2011, 'SWOT analysis to assist identification of the critical factors for the successful implementation of water reuse schemes', Desalination and Water Treatment, vol. 32, pp. 297-306.View/Download from: Publisher's site

 The reuse of urban wastewater has been recognised as an important alternative source of water and is a key aspect of sustainable water policy.
 As it is a promising innovation, a number of direct and indirect water reuse projects have been instigated and proposed, both nationally and internationally.
 However there is some uncertainty regarding the effectiveness and impact of these water reuse schemes (WRS).
 This study investigates the applicability of Strengths, Weaknesses, Opportunities, and Threats (SWOT) as an analysis tool for formulating the critical factors in terms of the implementation of water reuse schemes.
 Basically, this work adopts an existing multiple case study design method and makes use of SWOT to analyse all critical factors for each selected water reuse scheme.
 The strengths and weaknesses of successful and unsuccessful WRS are analysed followed by an assessment of the corresponding external opportunities and threats..
 On this basis, the critical factors considered for the successful implementation of the WRS are identified.
 A qualitative investigation using SWOT analysis has therefore been successfully implemented.

-Pham, N, Ngo, H, Guo, W, Ho, D, Mainali, B, Johnston, AJ & Listowski, A 2011, 'Responses of community to the possible use of recycled water for washing machines: A case study in Sydney, Australia', Resources, Conservation and Recycling, vol. 55, no. 5, pp. 535-540.View/Download from: UTS OPUS or Publisher's site
+Pham, N, Ngo, H, Guo, W, Ho, D, Mainali, B, Johnston, AJ & Listowski, A 2011, 'Responses of community to the possible use of recycled water for washing machines: A case study in Sydney, Australia', Resources, Conservation and Recycling, vol. 55, no. 5, pp. 535-540.View/Download from: Publisher's site

 Recycled water is a valuable resource that has potential to free up potable water supplies and recharge systems while improving the environment.
 Recycled water for washing machine could be one of the options as new end use of recycled water to alleviate the demand on existing and limited water supplies.
 This paper summarizes the findings of a research survey in Sydney, Australia to explore the attitudes and opinions of community towards the use of recycled water for different purposes, especially for the washing machine.
 The survey showed that 97% of the respondents were aware of the persisting water shortage problem while more than 60% of the respondents supported the use of recycled water for washing clothes.
 This paper exposes the basic concern of participants for using recycled water in washing machine.
 Health issue was found as the most concerns of the community.
 The survey also presents the further conditions to be considered for using recycled water for washing machine according to the participants' opinions.
 Correlation between knowledge and attitudes of respondents was also found in this survey.

-Nguyen, V, Ngo, H, Guo, W, Johnston, AJ & Listowski, A 2010, 'Effects of sponge size and type on the performance of an up-flow sponge bioreactor in primary treated sewage effluent treatment', Bioresource Technology, vol. 101, no. 5, pp. 1416-1420.View/Download from: UTS OPUS or Publisher's site
+Nguyen, V, Ngo, H, Guo, W, Johnston, AJ & Listowski, A 2010, 'Effects of sponge size and type on the performance of an up-flow sponge bioreactor in primary treated sewage effluent treatment', Bioresource Technology, vol. 101, no. 5, pp. 1416-1420.View/Download from: Publisher's site

 The effects of polyurethane sponge size and type on the performance of an up-flow sponge bioreactor were studied using different sponge cube sizes (1 Ã 1 Ã 1 cm, 2 Ã 2 Ã 2 cm and 3 Ã 3 Ã 3 cm) and types of sponge (S28-30/45R, S28-30/60R, S28-30/80R and S28-30/90R).
 The reactors were operated under anaerobic conditions in an early stage and an aerobic condition in a latter stage.
 The results indicate that there was no significant difference in the organic and nutrient removal rates between sponge types.
 The medium size sponge (2 Ã 2 Ã 2 cm) had the best performance in terms of both biomass growth and pollutants removal.
 Under anaerobic condition, the COD, TN and TP removal efficiencies were up to 70%, 45% and 55%, respectively, and significantly improved under aerobic conditions (e.g. >90% TOC, 95% COD, 65% TN and 90% TP).
 The external biomass grew faster under anaerobic conditions while internal biomass was dominant under aerobic condition.

-Shon, H, Vigneswaran, S, Ngo, H, Johnston, AJ, Kim, IS & Cho, J 2006, 'Performance of Flocculation and Adsorption Pretreatments to Ultrafiltration of Biologically Treated Sewage Effluent: the Effect of Seasonal Variations', Separation Science and Technology, vol. 41, no. 16, pp. 3585-3596.View/Download from: UTS OPUS or Publisher's site
+Shon, H, Vigneswaran, S, Ngo, H, Johnston, AJ, Kim, IS & Cho, J 2006, 'Performance of Flocculation and Adsorption Pretreatments to Ultrafiltration of Biologically Treated Sewage Effluent: the Effect of Seasonal Variations', Separation Science and Technology, vol. 41, no. 16, pp. 3585-3596.View/Download from: Publisher's site

 The effect of seasonal variations on ultrafiltration (UF) following pretreatment was investigated in terms of organic removal, removal of fraction, and molecular weight (MW) distribution.
 The MW range of effluent organic matter (EfOM) in biologically treated sewage effluent during winter (BTSE-W) consisted of large MW.
 However, the MW ranged from 3000 to 200 daltons in biologically treated sewage effluent in the summer (BTSE-S).
 During filtration experiments of BTSE-S, the UF NTR 7410 filter showed rapid flux decline with time without pretreatment.
 FeCl3 flocculation removed the hydrophobic (HP) and hydrophilic (HL) fractions with different trends.
 In winter the HP fraction was removed up to 68.5%, whereas during the summer season, the HL fraction was removed by up to 59.8%.
 Flocculation removed large MW organics together with small MW, while PAC removed the majority of small MW organics.
 The flux decline with adsorption was also more severe than that with flocculation.
 Considering MW distribution, when large MW was removed by flocculation, the flux decline was minimized, whereas PAC adsorption which removed small MW still decreased the permeate flux.